Ideas, projects, and what I'm learning along the way.

 Teaching My AI Partner to Think, Not Just Obey

 After two weeks working with my AI partner Bob, I realized his rulebook was making him worse at his job.
-So we threw most of it out and taught him judgment instead.
+So I threw most of it out and taught him judgment instead.

 The Axolotl Principle